glacials/twos.dev/src/cold/filters.md

 The bacteria in the biome probably don't "know" that their world is inside a person, who lives in an ever larger world.

-Maybe we're someone else's gut biome;
+Maybe we're in else's gut biome.
-a civilization unknowingly making up part of some larger being.
+In the same way a bacterium doesn't have concepts for a coffee table or a planet, we could be missing concepts much larger than us—outside the visible universe, maybe—that influence our world or galaxy or universe the same way our bodies influence our gut biomes.

-Maybe that larger being has some defense mechanism, like we have white blood cells, that hunts down and destroys worlds that get into a bad state.
+Maybe that larger "being" has some defense mechanism, like we have white blood cells, that hunts down and destroys civilizations or worlds that get into a bad state.

+Perhaps thousands of civilizations have already gone through this.

 ## Left

 Maybe every civilization advanced to the point where they found a way out.
-Out of our universe, or our of our spatial dimensions.
+Out of our universe, or our of our spatial or temporal dimensions.
 Maybe they discovered time travel and there’s some reason they really wanted to use it, so they time traveled their entire civilization far into the future, like past the heat death of the universe.

 Maybe that’s what dark energy is—planets or star systems or galaxies that are “currently” time traveling from the past into the future.
-If you imagine spacetime like a two-dimensional piece of fabric, maybe they were weighing it down so deeply and then poof disappeared from it, leaving the fabric to spring back upwards and disturb everything around it.

 Maybe that’s what time travel is.
-Taking the fake-two-dimensional fabric of spacetime and pulling it up instead of weight it down.
+Taking the fake-two-dimensional fabric of spacetime and pulling it up instead of weighing it down.

-- Every civilization so far has discovered forward time travel and also discovered something they’d like to skip over, e.g. the heat death of the universe, so they have time-traveled their entire empires out of the present.
-    - Maybe this is what dark matter is.
-Empires that are “currently” time traveling from the past into the future.

-#There’s No Filter, We Just Aren’t Perceptually Compatible
+Perhaps thousands of civilizations have already gone through this.

+## #nofilter

-Maybe everything is perfect and many extraterrestrial civilizations exist, just in ways we can’t perceive, and maybe they equally cannot perceive us.
+Maybe everything is perfect and many extraterrestrial civilizations exist just fine.
+But maybe it's in ways we can’t perceive, and maybe they equally cannot perceive us.
 Maybe they are what dark matter is.
 Maybe there are entire empires spread across the galaxies thriving, but they somehow exist and have always existed in a perceptual corner of the universe we don’t even know about, like radio waves in the 1700s.

+Perhaps thousands of civilizations have already gone through this.

 ## Would It Be Bad to be Filtered?

+Some of these ideas for Great Filters are wholesome.
+It would be great to reach fully reproductive freedom, or to re-achieve symbiosis with the resources available to us.

+It pulls at me, though, that in these scenarios the species will stop existing, because I really want us to continue existing.
+I'm a curious person.
+I'm so curious, that even after I'm dead I want others to uncover all my unsatisfied curiosities of physics and the universe, even if I won't be around to be curious about them anymore.

+That's not my choice to make, though.
+If everyone alive is happy,
+and our species dwindles into nothingness because of it, is that bad?

+Perhaps thousands of civilizations have already gone through this.